the film's content

 Brigitta Tauchner editor part one

-For over 30 years, Peter has been working as a still photographer in Sweden.
-Beyond that, he has additionally done sound recording on films such as the feature-film "The Eagle Hunter's Son" by René Bo Hansen and "Fever at Dawn" by Péter Gárdos.
-He also teaches photography and film.
+Beyond working as a still photographer, Peter has additionally done sound recording on films such as the feature-film "The Eagle Hunter's Son" by René Bo Hansen and "Fever at Dawn" by Péter Gárdos.
+For Journey to Cure he did the sound recording for the second shooting period.

 Bernd Rillich Postproduction